lauri-ra/bikeapp-project/data/README.md

 ## BikeApp

-This guide is work in progress
+This guide is for importing data to the Supabase database that the bikeapp requires to fucntion.

 ### Initializing the database with Python